 The Anatomy of a Recruiting Email That Gets Replies

-Every effective recruiting email follows a simple four-part structure:
+Every effective outreach email follows a simple four-part structure:

 1. Personalized opener (1-2 sentences).
 Reference something specific about the candidate’s work.
 Not their job title - something that proves you looked at their profile, GitHub, portfolio, or recent project.
 “I saw your talk on distributed caching at StrangeLoop” beats “I came across your profile and was impressed by your experience.”